-Many organizations are struggling with long delivery cycles that make it very difficult to get feedback from customers.
-It also puts a burden on the organization in the form of long investment cycles before revenue can be realized.
-Early ROI means that we can put product into market in smaller increments to begin charging for the product and realizing revenue
+Many organizations are struggling with long delivery cycles which make it very difficult to get feedback from customers.
+This lack of feedback puts a burden on the organization in the form of longer investment cycles which keep the organization from realizing revenue.
+Early ROI means that we can begin putting product into market in smaller increments, begin charging for the product sooner, and realizing revenue faster.